 The computation of basic EPS is based on the weighted average number of outstanding shares during the period.
-Diluted EPS includes the potential effect of conversion of 650,000 share options outstanding issued to employees and directors since the average share price for the twelve months to December 31, 2022, was above the strike price.
+Diluted EPS excludes the potential effect of conversion of 60,000 of share options (2022: 60,000) outstanding issued to employees since the average share price for the twelve months to December 31, 2023, was below the strike price.